 - A greater focus on early intervention is required to prevent escalation of mental health conditions to avoid crisis and hospital presentations, with a focus on improving health literacy and selfmanagement.
-This is relevant for both community and service providers. - Southport is the area most frequently identified as having the highest rates and greatest numbers related to severe and complex metal health. - Gold Coast patients had the 13th highest rate of patients prescribed a mental health-related medication among the 31 PHNs with 19 per cent of the Gold Coast population being prescribed a mental health medication. - Gold Coast PHN rate of mental health overnight hospitalisations were in line with the national rate in 2018-19. - Mood (affective) disorders most common primary mental health diagnoses for participants in the

-Gold Coast Partners in Recovery program.

-- Estimated prevalence of eating disorders on the Gold Coast is consistent with national trends. - Peer workers are acknowledged by both providers and consumers as important support for people with severe and complex mental health needs, however the present workforce is small. - It is import for consumers to feel empowered to be involved in decision-making about their care, providers have a key role to act as facilitators to enable this. - Clinical care coordination is consistently at capacity and has a waitlist of 6 to 8 weeks generally.
+This is relevant for both community and service providers. - Southport has the highest rates and greatest numbers related to severe and complex metal health. - Gold Coast patients had the 13th highest rate of patients prescribed a mental health-related medication among the 31 PHNs, with 19% of the Gold Coast population being prescribed a medication for mental health. - In 2018-19, Gold Coast PHN rate of mental health overnight hospitalisations was aligned with the national rate. - Mood (affective) disorders were most common primary mental health diagnoses for participants in the Gold Coast Partners in Recovery program. - Estimated prevalence of eating disorders on the Gold Coast is consistent with national trends. - Peer workers are acknowledged by both providers and consumers as important support for people with severe and complex mental health needs, however the present workforce is small. - It is import for consumers to feel empowered to be involved in decision-making about their care; providers have a key role to act as facilitators to enable this. - Clinical care coordination is consistently at capacity and has a waitlist of 6 to 8 weeks generally.